NPR News: 09-28-2025 3PM EDT

 He then exited his vehicle, firing several rounds at individuals within the church.

-Renyi says there were hundreds of people at the service, and he expects there will be more victims who are unable to escape the fire.
+Renyu says there were hundreds of people at the service, and he expects there will be more victims who are unable to escape the fire.
+For NPR News, I'm Brett Dahlberg.

-The move announced on social media today shakes up a race that has been dominated by newcomer Zo Ron Mandani.
+Mayor Eric Adams says he's withdrawing from the New York City mayor's race.
+The move announced on social media today shakes up a race that has been dominated by newcomer Zo Ron Mamdani.

-NPR's Brian Mahon has more.
+NPR's Brian Mann has more.

 In a video posted on social media, Adams said he's dropping out after facing what he described as unfair investigations that made it difficult for him to raise money and campaign.

 Although this is the end of my re-election campaign, it is not the end of my public service.
+Last year, the U.S.

-Justice Department charged Adams with bribery and campaign finance offenses later dropped by the DOJ under President Trump.
+Justice Department charged Adams with bribery and campaign finance offenses, later dropped by the DOJ under President Trump.

+Cuomo stepped down as governor in 2021 following a sexual misconduct scandal.
 In this race, Cuomo has sought to portray Momdani as too far to the left.

-Republican Curtis Sliwa rounds out the three-way race.
+Republican Curtis Sleewa rounds out the three-way race.
+Brian Mann, NPR News, New York.

 In a social media post Saturday, Trump called Portland, Oregon, quote, war-ravaged, which is not the reality on the ground.